I'm Not Famous: Music videos

 A video for "I'm Not Famous" was directed and edited by AJR, and released on April 25, 2016.
 The video primarily takes place in the streets of New York City, with lead singer Jack Met publicly traversing the city in a onesie to prove that he's not famous.
 The video was filmed with a budget of $100, using a local YouTube Space to film some scenes.
 Another video for "I'm Not Famous" featuring Legendary Shots was released on September 6, 2016, with the band performing in front of various stunts.

 Commercial performance

-"I'm Not Famous" placed at number 25 on Sirius XM's Weekend Countdown for the week of August 27, 2016.
+"I'm Not Famous" placed at number 25 on SiriusXM's Weekend Countdown for the week of August 27, 2016.
 The song had little streaming success upon release, amassing 1.6 million plays on Spotify within its first six months of release.
 It received higher commercial performance after the band released "Weak", with the success of the single echoing onto "I'm Not Famous".